How To Create A To Do List In WordPress

 Priority Labels

-In this area you can customize your labels for prioritizing highest, normal and low items …
+This section lets you customize your labels for prioritizing important, normal and low items …

-Items prioritized as “important” are colour-coded in red in the lists and lowest priority items display in a lighter shade of grey …
+Items given the highest priority display in red and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID